 When I turned 25, I realised that my body no longer accepted cheese.

-This was a very serious problem.
+And this was a extremely serious problem.

-You see, I still really liked cheese.
+You see, to this very day I still really like cheese.

-A bottle of red wine, a baguette and a chunk of brie – is there any better combination in life?
+I mean, a bottle of red wine, a baguette and a chunk of brie – is there any better combination in life?

-So obviously my body and I had a falling out.
+So obviously my body and I had a falling out about the situation.
 And yes, it got ugly.
-I wanted things to keep going the way they had always been, so I tried to make things interesting with new and exotic kinds of cheeses, which my body didn’t want to know about it.
+I wanted things to keep going the way they had always been, so I tried to make things interesting with new and exotic kinds of cheeses, which my body didn’t want to know about it and simply refused to consider.
 It rejected all of my efforts.
-And after a while, I gradually started resenting my body for not letting me be who I was.
+And after a while, I gradually started resenting my body for not letting me be who I felt I really was.

-There’s something’s missing in my life.
+Something’s missing in my life.
 Source: Morellisices

 OMG.
-How did you survive without ice cream?
+How did you survive without ice cream?!?